-Almost one-third of all food produced in the U.S. in 2010 was ultimately thrown out.
+Almost one-third of all food produced in the U.S. In 2017 alone, for example, 103 million tons of food was ultimately thrown out.
 That kind of waste represents a serious problem for both the environment and your family’s pocketbooks.

 Food waste, in fact, is the leading source of garbage in landfills and accounts for a staggering 17% of American methane emissions.

-Much of the problem stems from the near ubiquitous Best-Before labelling systems, a voluntary measure introduced by manufacturers in the ’70s largely for shelving and inventory purposes.
+Much of the problem stems from the near ubiquitous Best-Before labeling systems, a voluntary measure introduced by manufacturers in the ’70s largely for shelving and inventory purposes.

 These labels are not the final voice on food safety, but rather general estimations of a product’s freshness.